Data Science Proof Of Concept

 We are convinced Analytics can be accessible for companies of all size, doesnt require a big investment and will bring added-value.

-As such, our belief is that its important to go step-by-step and to start with a tangible, measurable and simple use-case (i.e., a proof of concept).
-This allows the organization to learn and to grasp the value that Advanced Analytics can bring.
+Our belief is that it's important to go step-by-step and to start with a simple use-case showing tangible results (i.e., a proof of concept).
+This allows the organization to learn and to grasp the value that Data Science can bring.
 As the organization gains confidence, the organization can proceed in making a choice in technology, mature in smartness, running more use-cases.
 Along this full learning and implementation cycle, element61 can help.

 A Proof Of Concept is an opportunity as an organisation to test and learn.
 The objective of the Advanced Analytics Proof Of Concept to provide the customer with a working application as well as to create a common internal understanding of key concepts & technologies.
 The application (or use-case) is chosen together with the customer and should be in line with strategic pain-points and opportunities (e.g., stock inventory forecast to tackle the increasing cost of depreciations, cross-sell tool to support marketing team with in a rising churn rate, demand forecasting to support finance to improve budget planning, etc.); the Proof Of Concept (POC) project starts when the use-case is set.

 What are the steps in a Proof of Concept?

 As a first step, we need to have a clear view on the objective of the use-case and the business-processes in which its embedded: after all, an Analytical use-case stands (or falls) with a solid business process: a churn prediction tool needs a solid marketing-reactivation process to bring value, a predictive maintenance tool is tight by the delivery lead-times of spare-parts, etc. Through interviews with the key business users, we will gain a clear idea of your business requirements.